concrest/ptv-xserver-exporter/readme.md

 ### Local Docker build

-You should use the latest image available on [Docker Hub](https://hub.docker.com/r/concrest/ptv-xserver-exporter) for monitoring your own PTV services, but if you want to build from source ni Docker, then see below:
+You should use the latest image available on [Docker Hub](https://hub.docker.com/r/concrest/ptv-xserver-exporter) for monitoring your own PTV services, but if you want to build from source in Docker, then see below:

 The supplied `Dockerfile` builds an Alpine-based image, passing in build arguments so the build version can be published with the metrics.
 Example `docker build` and `docker run` commands are below: